mosaicmap/My_YSmenu_themes/README.md

 ## Motivation

-I bought "R4 SDHC 2020" from AliExpress.
+I bought "R4 SDHC 2020" on AliExpress.
 But I was disappointed with the original firmware because of the awful user interface and "timebomb feature".
 "Timebomb feature" causes failure of the firmware after five years!
 (So shameful!)

 I found out somebody canny modified an R4 firmware to boot directly to *YSmenu* to fix the "timebomb".
 But I couldn't find a theme I would be satisfied with...